And what does the Lord require of you? To act justly and to love mercy and to walk humbly with your God.’ Micah 6:8

 - Yearly events, such as Health Week and bespoke fieldtrips, provide broader provision and the acquisition and application of knowledge and skills.

 - Reading around the subject is promoted widely & often.

-In EYFS- pupils learn about Scientific ideas through ‘The World’ strand of Development Matters.
+In EYFS, pupils learn about scientific ideas through the specific area ‘Understanding the World’ in the statutory framework.
 This is through whole class inputs and the indoor and outdoor provision.
 Learning is completed through capturing the children’s interests, relating it to personal experiences and allowing exploration, providing a solid foundation for more formal learning in KS1.

 At Guilden Sutton CofE Primary school children will have the foundations for understanding the World and they will be enthusiastic about science lessons.
 Children will become increasingly critical and analytical within their thinking and be able to use a richer vocabulary to ask questions and articulate their understanding of taught concepts.
 Children will have a wider variety of skills linked to both scientific knowledge and understanding, and scientific enquiry/investigative skills.
 Connections will be made between what children have previously learned and what they are currently learning which will embed scientific knowledge in their long-term memory.
 Disadvantaged pupils and pupils with SEND will achieve the best possible outcomes in science.
 Children will leave Guilden Sutton CofE Primary School with the skills, knowledge and attitude that will allow them embrace the next stage in their education.
 As a result of the scientists studied as part of each topic, children will have high aspirations and learn the possibilities for careers in science.
 Children will be able to read and comprehend scientific material with fluency and enjoyment.